 Flat Faced Dogs

-One of the factors many people find appealing about French Bulldogs, are their flat faces.
+One of the factors many people find appealing about French Bulldogs are their flat faces.

 The set of their eyes and reduced muzzle size give them a more human, baby-like appearance.
 This face shape is something which has been bred into dogs quite rapidly over recent years.

-It has not evolved naturally, but been designed by the deliberate breeding together of dogs with smaller and smaller muzzles.
+The Frenchie dog face has not evolved naturally, but has been designed by the deliberate breeding together of dogs with smaller and smaller muzzles.

 If you look at the 1905 photograph earlier in the article, you can see that whilst the bulldog’s muzzle is small it is still definitely pronounced.

 The dog has a prominent nose, open nostrils and tight skin.
 Take a look at the difference in this dog’s profile:

 His nostrils are practically closed, and his face is surrounded by folds of skin which lack the muzzle bones to support them.
 It has caused the French Bulldogs some very serious health problems.
 Because dogs need muzzles.

 Flat faced dogs are referred to as ‘brachycephalic’, and this condition is linked to a number of health issues.

 These health conditions are grouped together under the heading brachycephalic airway syndrome.